goncalo-pires/leetcode/README.md

 | Remove Letter To Equalize Frequency      | Easy       |
 | Number of Common Factors                 | Easy       |
 | Number of Valid Clock Times              | Hard       |

+## LeetCode Profile

+You can view my LeetCode profile [here](https://leetcode.com/pirexpirex/) to see my progress, rankings, and more challenges that I have solved.